-CPSC 340 Assignment 2 (due Friday September 27 at 11:55pm)
+CPSC 340 Assignment 2 (due Friday September 30 at 11:55pm)

 The assignment instructions are the same as Assignment 1, except you have the option to work in a group of 2.
-If you work in a group, please only hand in one assignment.
-It is recommended that you work in groups as the assignment is quite long, but please only submit one assignment for the group and make sure that everyone's name/ID is on the front page.
+It is recommended that you work in groups as the assignment is quite long, but please only submit one assignment for the group.